jbakse/site_builder/content/parameters/index.md

 /::

-#### Presenting Your interface
+#### Presenting Your Interface
-Once you have decided on what to expose via your interface, you must consider how to communicate your interface options to your users:
+Once you have decided what to expose via your interface, you must consider how to communicate your interface options to your users:

 - What will you name each parameter?
 - What UI controls will you use for each parameter?